nkdAgility/NKDAgility.com/site/content/resources/blog/2010/2010-03-04-solution-testing-web-services-with-mstest-on-team-foundation-build-services-2010/index.md

 ---
-title: "Solution: Testing Web Services with MSTest on Team Foundation Build Services 2010"
+title: 'Solution: Testing Web Services with MSTest on Team Foundation Build Services 2010'
-description: "Learn how to effectively test web services using MSTest on Team Foundation Build Services 2010.
-Overcome common challenges and streamline your testing process!"
+description: Learn how to effectively test web services using MSTest on Team Foundation Build Services 2010.
+Overcome common challenges and streamline your testing process!
 date: 2010-03-04
 creator: Martin Hinshelwood
 id: "68"